Stubborn Janitor Camps Out Amid Rubble Of Los Angeles Fires - UrduPoint

 -

-'Stubborn' janitor camps out amid rubble of Los Angeles fires5 minutes ago
+'Stubborn' janitor camps out amid rubble of Los Angeles fires8 minutes ago

 -